 is notoption of the toggle button is selected, adding one or more values means that you want to see only those process instances where the variable value does not equal any of the checked values (this corresponds to the

 is greater thanoption is selected, only one value can be entered.

-All the previous mentioned filters can be combined together by adding one filter after another.
-Only those process instances where all of the configured filters are valid are regarded in the report or analysis.
-The duration filter, flow node filter and variable filter can be defined several times.
-See the following screenshot for possible very long combination of filters:
+All the previously mentioned filters can be combined.
+Only those process instances which match all of the configured filters are considered in the Report or analysis.
+The duration filter, Flow Node filter and variable filter can be defined several times.
+See the following screenshot for a possible very long combination of filters: